snapser-community/snapser-byosnaps/inter/byosnap-node-ts/snapser-resources/README.md

-# BYOSnap Typescript Basic Example
+# BYOSnap Node Typescript Intermediate Example
- This BYOSnap has 4 Restful endpoints
+ This is the documentation for your BYOSnap.
+You can update it the section below to what you want.

  ## Concept
  When a Snapend has the Auth snap, you get authentication and authorization sorted out for you.